A diver computer is an essential piece of kit, but which one you chose to buy depends on your individual dive needs

 - Mineral crystal glass screen & reinforced composite body.

 Easily the most rugged yet sleek dive computer in the industry.
 However, along with its ruggedness comes its reliability.
-There is little difference between the standard Petrel 2 model and this one, however we all know how important it is that our dive gear is hardy, and therefore this model a titanium bezel around the screen is an ideal choice for technical divers that dive a lot.
+We all know how important it is that our dive gear is hardy, and Shearwater are known for building the most hardiest of computers for divers that dive a lot.

 Air Integration: No